hack-gpon/hack-gpon.github.io/_sfp_cage/macchiatobin.md

 <hr>

-[^xor]: In the Dual Shot model the RJ45 and the SFP are in XOR, i.e. either one or the other.
+[^xor]: In the Dual Shot model the RJ45 and the SFP are in XOR, i.e. either one or the other is usable, not both at the same time.